Chicago fax: 312-341-3762 Email: email@example.com Personal website: http://stephentziliak.com

 A prize-winning teacher of postdoc, M.D., J.D., graduate, and undergraduate students, Professor Ziliak’s signature courses include Big Think Microeconomics: History, Problems, and Prospects; Theories of Justice in Economics and Philosophy; What is Social Justice?; Rhetoric and Writing in Economics and Other Human Sciences; Guinnessometrics and The Cult of Statistical Significance; Introduction to Economics through The Grapes of Wrath; and Self-Reliance and Poverty Before and After the Welfare State.

-He has been appointed to a number of international committees, including the Economics Curriculum Committee Task Force of George Soros’s Institute for New Economic Thinking (INET) (New York, 2010); American Statistical Association Ad Hoc Committee on P-values and Statistical Significance (Washington, DC, 2014); Chair of the “Best Article in the History of Economics” Committee (History of Economics Society, 2011-2012); the Scientific Advisory Committee of the GTC Drug Design and Molecular Chemistry Conference (Berlin, 2014), and the Scientific Committees of the second and third Beeronomics Society conferences on the economics of beer and brewing (Freising and Munich, 2011; York 2013).
+He has been appointed to a number of international committees, including the Economics Curriculum Committee Task Force of George Soros’s Institute for New Economic Thinking (INET) (New York, 2010); American Statistical Association Ad Hoc Committee on P-values and Statistical Significance (Washington, DC, 2014); Chair of the “Best Article in the History of Economics” Committee (History of Economics Society, 2011-2012); the Scientific Advisory Committee of the GTC Drug Design and Molecular Chemistry Conference (Berlin, 2014), and the Scientific Committees of the second, third, and fourth Beeronomics Society conferences on the economics of beer and brewing (Freising and Munich, 2011; York 2013; Seattle 2015).
 A member or co-founding member of several journal editorial boards, Ziliak is also a founding member of the World Economics Association.

 CV (downloadable pdf): Curriculum Vitae Stephen T Ziliak 2014